sst/guide/_chapters/redirect-on-login.md

 props.history.push("/");
 ```

 Now our login page should redirect after we login.
 And that's it!
 Our app is ready to go live.

-Let's look at how we are going to deploy it using our serverless setup.
+Next we'll be looking at how to automate this stack so we can use it for our future projects.
+You can also take a look at how to add a Login with Facebook option in the [Facebook Login with Cognito using AWS Amplify]({% link _chapters/facebook-login-with-cognito-using-aws-amplify.md %}) chapter.
+It builds on what we have covered so far.